 Keeping it Running

 The opening of the Here We Are building at Clachan in September 2001 was rightly seen as a major achievement for all those in the community and beyond who had worked so hard to make it a reality.
 A succession of locally produced exhibitions about life at the head of Loch Fyne, as it had been and was now, proved to be of real interest to visitors, who often responded by making modest cash donations in the box provided, as well as buying items from the small shop.
 However, the Here We Are team rapidly became aware that the combination of visitor donations, shop receipts, volunteer effort and residual grant support for the start-up phase was going to be insufficient to cover their operating costs for much longer.

 There was no real scope for reducing those costs, in what was already a lean operation.
-From the start, Here We Are had relied on a loyal core of paid staff from the local community, mainly women who had left formal education at the age of 16.
+From the start, Here We Are had relied on a loyal core of paid staff from the local community, mainly women.
 It was seen as vital to retain them, not least because of the growth in confidence and capability which they had demonstrated.
 This form of capacity building was perhaps the most important unforeseen consequence of the whole enterprise and Christina was determined not to jeopardise it.